ToniWonKanobi/theoveranalyzed.net/posts/2015/4/9/product-reviews-are-broken.md

 > This is the primary reason why so many people thought the Apple Watch was panned by reviewers while in reality, most people enjoyed the product.
 Out of thousands of words written about Apple Watch, most will only remember a small fraction and even a smaller fraction will be included in these problematic "review summary" posts.

-With the exception of [Gruber][daringfireball]'s, I passed on the majority of the written reviews, and watched the embedded videos instead.
-Nilay Patel's for [The Verge][youtube] is good, and so is Joanna Sterns for the [WSJ][youtube 2].
+With the exception of [Gruber][1]'s, I passed on the majority of the written reviews, and watched the embedded videos instead.
+Nilay Patel's for [The Verge][2] is good, and so is Joanna Sterns for the [WSJ][3].

 Even Cybart agrees *this* is the area where more product reviewers could focus their energies: